The Fidelity Standard

 The premise-echo field is load-bearing: if the model's 1-sentence read of the lyric's topic doesn't match the brief premise (in subject, not phrasing), the verdict cannot be faithfully-served.

-Each anchor phrase from the brief (e.g. “17 years maintenance,” “the kitchen at midnight”) is scored 0–100 in four bands by finding the best matching sung line and counting specificity signals (concrete nouns, physical verbs, sensory words) in it:
+Each anchor phrase from the brief (e.g. “17 years maintenance,” “the kitchen at midnight”) is scored 0–100 in four bands by finding the best matching sung line and counting specificity signals (concrete nouns, physical verbs, sensory words) in it.
+Since v0.4.0 the match is SEMANTIC, not lexical: morphological variants, curated synonym groups (“mama” satisfies a “mother” anchor), and number-word equivalence (“seventeen” satisfies “17”) all count as presence — an anchor can be satisfied without echoing the brief's exact words.
+Conversely, echoing the brief's words in an abstract line is NOT compliance; it stays in the 33 band.

-- 100: delivered — key tokens appear in a line with 3+ specificity signals
+- 100: delivered — the anchor's concept is present in a line with 3+ specificity signals

-- 66: partial — key tokens appear in a line with 1–2 signals
+- 66: partial — the concept is present in a line with 1–2 signals

-- 33: mentioned-bare — key tokens appear in an abstract line
+- 33: mentioned-bare — the concept appears only in an abstract line (echo without delivery)

-- 0: missing — key tokens don't appear in any sung line
+- 0: missing — no key concept present in any sung line (exact, morphological, or synonym)

 The 4-band scale matches the verdict shape used by chorus evolution + transcendence so the dashboard's per-component panels read consistently.